What products can be brought to a patient with a skin disease. Nutrition for skin diseases. Cereals and porridges

 3. When following a diet, patients with dermatitis should remember that even permitted fruits and vegetables should be consumed very carefully, in small portions.

 4. It is strictly forbidden to eat food from the fast food category.
-It is these products that most often not only provoke excess weight in the body, but also belong to the category of highly allergenic and, accordingly, do not fit into the diet for skin dermatitis.
+It is these products that most often not only provoke excess weight in the body, but also belong to the category of highly allergenic and, accordingly, do not fit into the diet plan for skin dermatitis.